boclay/IOS-XE-ZTP/README.md

 Provide a brief overview of how to use the solution  -->

+To begin,

 ## Installation

 How to install or setup the project for use.

+The following steps can be used to install the solution:
+* Build an Ubuntu VM instance
+* Install ISC DHCP server
+* Install Apache2 Web server
+* Install Node.js
+* Place the csv2json.py and serial-ip.csv files in a common directory

+The Ubuntu server must be reachable from the subnet where the device is to be provisioned.

 ## Documentation